EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 However, forest properties depend drastically on the biome, making it challenging to apply the same algorithm globally.
-Compared to the analysis of individual scenes, the detection accuracy can be increased by analysing an entire time series for single locations at once (Cremer et al. 2020).
+Compared to the analysis of individual scenes, the detection accuracy can be increased by analysing an entire time series for single locations at once [(Cremer et al. 2023)](https://doi.org/10.1109/JSTARS.2020.3019333).
 This means the dataset is not seen and analysed as a collection of images but rather as a collection of single-pixel time series.
 However, analysing data which is archived as individual images in a timeseries-first manner imposes some technical requirements on the